babarrett/mitosis-docs/mitosis-buildinstructions.md

 2. Attach the ST-LINK programming module to the 4 pins as described TODO: where?
 3. Program the wireless module using the instructions TODO: where?

--=-

 ### Repeat on the other keyboard half (PCB)

-Cut the programming headers flush to the edge of the board.

 Test the second board the same way as the first.